 The Club’s mission statement defines our purpose.
 The GFWC Woman’s Club of Delray Beach is dedicated to community improvement by enhancing the lives of others through volunteer service.
-We are your neighbor, a co-worker, a retiree, a homemaker, an entrepreneur, a public employee, a community professional, a friend, parent, or grandparent.
+We are your neighbor, a coworker, a retiree, a homemaker, an entrepreneur, a public employee, a community professional, a friend, parent, or grandparent.
 Participation in the Club for many of us has been rewarded with lifelong friendships.

 Feeding the Hungry was the chosen District 10 President’s Project for 2020.
 Members of the Delray Beach Woman’s Club, as part of this Day of Service endeavor, collected an overwhelming amount of food (721 pounds!) from family and neighbors.
 President Lynne Wolff and Corresponding Secretary Joyce Warner packed their vehicles for delivery to the Delray Beach Food Pantry at C.R.O.S.
 Ministries on December 3.
 Another car was packed and sent to the C.R.O.S.
 Lake Worth center, where food is distributed to the hungry in the Martin and Palm Beach counties.

-Several members of the Woman’s Club attended the Delray Reads Day breakfast and then read a book in the classrooms to students at various schools, including the Banyan Creek Elementary School.
+Members of the Woman’s Club attended the Delray Reads Day breakfast and then read a book in the classrooms to students at various schools, including the Banyan Creek Elementary School.

-a Southeast Honor Flight.
+In April 2019, several members of our club joined other members of GFWC District 10 in giving a warm welcome back home to the local veterans returning from a Southeast Honor Flight.
 Eighty veterans from WW11 and Korean and Vietnam wars visited the memorials in Washington, D.C., where they paid their respects to their fallen comrades.
-Hundreds were at Palm Beach International Airport to greet the local veterans.
+Greeting the local veterans at Palm Beach International Airport were hundreds of GFWC members.

 Learn more about us by clicking on Facebook: Woman’s Club of Delray Beach